Skip to main content

 Build a fortress no one can break.

 Protecting your environment is a must for your organization’s cybersecurity compliance.
-The SWIFT Customer Security Controls Framework (CSCF), for example, recommends restricting internet access to sensitive systems alongside reducing the possible attack surface.
-You may also segment your main network into smaller subnetworks and segregate the most critical assets from the rest of the IT environment to make them less vulnerable — not to mention deploying fundamental security measures such as firewalls.
+For example, the SWIFT Customer Security Controls Framework (CSCF) recommends restricting internet access to sensitive systems to reduce the possible attack surface.
+You can also segment your main network into smaller subnetworks and segregate the most critical assets from the rest of the IT environment to make them less vulnerable.
+Be sure to also deploy fundamental security measures such as firewalls.

-The more advanced your security is, the less likely is a breach of any of its components.
-For this matter, consider applying the layered security approach by using multiple strategies at different levels of security, including systems, networks, applications, processes, and data management.
+The more advanced your security is, the less likely a breach of any of its components becomes.
+To achieve this, you can take the layered security approach — that is, using multiple strategies at different levels of security, including systems, networks, applications, processes, and data management.

 5. Encrypt valuable data